sankalphalawai/Water_supply_mapping_system/README.md

       3. Alert Management: Admins can manage alerts, including resolving them and adding comments regarding their resolution.
 These comments are visible to users.
       4. Dashboard: A comprehensive dashboard that provides an overview of user activities, grievances, and alerts.

-# Technology Used are Frontend(HTML5, CSS) and JavaScript as a part of Backend.
+# Technology Used are Frontend(HTML5, CSS), JavaScript as a part of Backend and Leaflet for Mapping geospatial database of critical water infrastructure.

 # Contact